Who is Tom Walker? Meet the Love Island series 5 contestant and model

 “I’m going to see if she’s all mouth,” he said – with Maura in earshot.

-Rightly so, Maura told him to “go f*** himself” – leaving them both in jeopardy again.
+Rightly so, Maura told him to “go f*** himself”, leaving their coupling in jeopardy… again!

+However, they made up surprisingly quickly, and Tom picked Maura in the latest recoupling.

 Love Island 2019: meet the contestants